marcopeg/learnjs/contents/codepen/html/images.md

 You can try things out directly on this pen:
 https://codepen.io/marcopeg/pen/LYPdLZq

+---

+## ✅ Proposed Solution:

+> Don't run this unless you gave a very good effort to solve it yourself!

+{% codepen id="OJLvLRq", defaultTab="html,result" %}{% endcodepen %}

+---

 ## 🤓 Resources:

 This video might be a little old, but they explain things in a simple way: